A mathematical treatment of bank monitoring incentives: Optimal contracting

 \begin{remark} Corollary~\ref{Sannikov prop2} states that, given that the pool has $i$ loans outstanding, in order to induce the bank to monitor all loans, the continuation payoff must drop in expectation by at least the quantity

 following default. \end{remark}

 In order to specify further our admissible strategies, we have to put some restrictions on $h^{1}$ and $h^{2}$.
 First, we assume that the bank has limited liability.
-This means that the bank's continuation utility is bounded from below by $b_{I-N_{t}}$ up to liquidation, since otherwise the incentive-compatible (\ref{IC0 eq}) would be violated upon default.

-The limited liability constraint must also holds after a default if the pool is maintained in operation ($dH_{t}=0$), when the drop in utility is $h^{1}$ .
-This implies that the following condition holds
+This means that the bank's continuation utility is bounded from below by $b_{I-N_{t}}$ up to liquidation, since otherwise the incentive-compatible (\ref{IC cond}) would be violated upon default.
+In particular, the limited liability constraint must hold after a default if the pool is maintained in operation ($dH_{t}=0$), when the drop in utility is $h^{1}$.
+This implies that

 For the second condition, we assume that the bank forfeits any rights to cash flows once the pool is liquidated.
-The constraint $ u_{\tau }^{0}=0$ implies in turn that at all times
+The constraint $u_{\tau }^{0}=0$ implies in turn that at all times

 since the drop in utility is $h^{1}+h^{2}$ in that case.

 The introduction of the processes $h^{1}$ and $h^{2}$ allows us to greatly simplify the set of admissible contracts by formulating the incentive compatibility requirement in terms of explicit conditions.
 Our set of admissible strategies is therefore